numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 part of the array API standard nor APIs with some types of backwards incompatible changes discussed above.

-For an automated migration to Array API compatible codebase, a new rule is being implemented (see issue `ruff#8615 <https://github.com/astral-sh/ruff/issues/8615>`__ and PR `ruff#8910 <https://github.com/astral-sh/ruff/pull/8910>`__).
+For an automated migration to an array API compatible codebase, a new rule is being implemented (see issue `ruff#8615 <https://github.com/astral-sh/ruff/issues/8615>`__ and PR `ruff#8910 <https://github.com/astral-sh/ruff/pull/8910>`__).

-With both rules in place a downstream user should be able to update their project, to the extent that that is possible with automation, to a library agnostic codebase that can benefit from different array libraries and devices.
+With both rules in place a downstream user should be able to update their project, to the extent that is possible with automation, to a library agnostic codebase that can benefit from different array libraries and devices.

-Backwards incompatible changes that cannot be handled automatically (e.g., a change in ``rtol`` defaults for a linear algebra function), this will be handled the same way as any other backwards incompatible change in NumPy 2.0 - through documentation, release notes, and API migrations and deprecations over several releases.
+Backwards incompatible changes that cannot be handled automatically (e.g., a change in ``rtol`` defaults for a linear algebra function) will be handled the in same way as any other backwards incompatible change in NumPy 2.0 - through documentation, release notes, API migrations and deprecations over several releases.